bregman-arie/devops-exercises/README.md

 <details>
 <summary>Explain BGP dynamic routing</summary><br><b>
+BGP (Border Gateway Protocol) is a standardized exterior gateway protocol used to exchange routing and reachability information among autonomous systems on the internet.
+In OpenStack, BGP can be used to dynamically advertise floating IP addresses and project networks to physical routers, eliminating the need for static routes and enabling more scalable and resilient network architectures.
 </b></details>

 <details>
 <summary>What is the role of network namespaces in OpenStack?</summary><br><b>
+Network namespaces are a Linux kernel feature that provides isolated network stacks for different processes.
+In OpenStack, network namespaces are used to isolate the network resources of different virtual routers and other networking services.
+This ensures that each router has its own set of interfaces, routing tables, and firewall rules, preventing conflicts and providing a secure multi-tenant environment.
 </b></details>

 #### OpenStack Advanced - Horizon